JacobAustin/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- Create a Resource Group in azure
+- Create a Resource Group in Azure
 - Create a Windows 10 Virtual Machine (VM) with 2-4 Virtual CPUs
 - A new Virtual Network (Vnet)
 - Install PHP Manager for IIs